 On a family trip to Europe in 1967, we went to the Allied Forces Cemetery in Berlin, looking for the grave of Dad’s rear gunner.
 Sadly, no grave exists, and Dad shed many tears that day.

-In 1979, at age 60, Dad died of a heart attack, as a consequence of chemotherapy.
+In 1979, at age 60, Dad died of a heart attack, a result of chemotherapy.
 He took most of his secrets to the grave.

 About 1986, I was curious about what exactly Dad had done to be awarded the Military Cross.